sparkflows/sparkflows-docs/docs/user-guide/workflow-wizard/2-data-visualization.rst

       :alt: Workflow-Wizard
       :width: 65%

-* After clicking on create whichever checkbox is clicked that node will get attached with node with given values.
+* After clicking on Create button, whichever checkbox is checked that node will get attached with node with given values.

    .. figure:: ../../_assets/user-guide/wf-wizard/data-visualization2.PNG
       :alt: Workflow-Wizard